zhongyy/OPOM/README.md

 ## Usage Instructions

 ### Environment
-Install Anaconda, Pytorch and MxNet.
+Please install Anaconda, Pytorch and MxNet.
 For other libs, please refer to the file requirements.txt.

 ```
 conda create -n OPOM python=3.7